 The UX of your client’s website is one of the most critical aspects, as one of the golden rules of marketing is to “sell, sell, sell!”
 Since their website will be the leading platform where potential customers can buy their product, you have to ensure that every second they spend there will further your client’s goals.

 More specifically, this means making it as easy as possible for your customers to invest their time and money into your products and services.
 If your readers are irritated at how hard the website is to navigate, then that can be chalked up as having become a lost business.

 Conversely, an over-designed website can often do more harm than good.
 Consider a website that presents a tremendous amount of links, information, and calls to action that the customer gets confused instead of enthralled.
 Any aspect that can elicit irritation from viewers and readers should be considered carefully and with great prejudice.

 Behind the Scenes of Wireframes

-- Although they are not too complex, you cannot make wireframes without basic graphic design elements such as lines, borders, and geometric shapes.
+Although they are not too complex, you cannot make wireframes without essential graphic design elements such as lines, borders, and geometric shapes.

 Why Create Wireframes?

-A wireframe is the first-phase version of a website that gives you the inspiration to adjust design plans and improve your idea.
+A wireframe is the first-phase version of a website that inspires you to adjust design plans and improve your idea.
 Changing your plans becomes significantly easier when you have the bigger picture right in front of you.

 When you have a wireframe at your disposal, you can sell the draft to your clients much more accessible.
 Most people are visual learners, so presenting the website concept in a digestible and easily understood format is a great advantage.